Project Configuration Feature

 Encryption

-Git tokens are encrypted at rest using AES-256 encryption:
+Git tokens and LLM API keys are encrypted at rest using Microsoft’s Data Protection API (DPAPI):

 Using Git Credentials in Code